Lareyne/ecommerce-exploratory-test-suite/BUG_REPORT_LOG.md

 # My Sauce Demo Bug Log

-I logged into Sauce Demo using the `problem_user` account and spent time clicking around to find out what was broken.
-I kept Chrome DevTools open to see what errors were happening behind the scenes.
-Here are three of the many bugs I discovered:
+This log documents functional and user interface defects identified on the Sauce Demo platform using `problem_user` credentials.
+Chrome DevTools was kept open during testing to capture underlying system errors.

 ---